bcgov/castor/reports/roads/draft-CLUS-roads.md

 The main disadvantage of this approach is the independant perspective of road planning.
 While in some cases there will be branching where two roads connecting targets to existing road network will use the same path; this will be dependant on the cost surface.
 In other cases the shortest path may produce parrellel or redundant roads given a path is made for each target to the corresponding closest point.
 Thus, the amount of road being developed from the least cost path is dependant on the cost surface and may be either higher or lower than the corresponding snap approach.

 ### Minnimum Spanning Tree with Least Cost Paths Approach
-This approach builds upon the least cost paths approach by determining if landings should be connected to one another before being connected to the exiting road network.
+This approach builds upon the least cost paths approach by determining if landings should be connected to one another before being connected to the existing road network.
 Least cost distances are estimated both between the landings and between landings and the existing road network.
 These distances are then used as nodes for solving a minimum spanning tree (mst) problem.
 Least cost paths are then constructed following the solution to the MST.
 This approach allows for greater branching in simulated roads which would reduce the cost relative to the least cost paths approach.
 However, the computational time would increase over the least cost paths approach given the extra step of solving the MST.

 ```r